SandraMarcelaHerreraArriaga/my-store/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a project that is going to be used as practice to learn workarea gem and continue improving rails framework.

 Things you may want to cover:

-* Ruby version
+* Ruby 2.6.5

-* System dependencies

-* Configuration

-* Database creation
+* MongoDB 2.11.4

-* Database initialization
+* Rails 5.2.4.2

-* How to run the test suite
+Steps to run the project:

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  `bundle install`

+ Start Workarea service dependencies

+ `rails workarea:services:up`

+ Start the Rails server

+ `rails server`

+Stop the services

+ `rails workarea:services:down`